lorrainyisrael/lorrainyisrael/README.md

 <h1>👋🏽Hi, I’m Lorrainy</h1>

-- 🧱I'm a Data Analyst in development
+🧱 Data Analyst in constant development
-- 📍I'm from Brazil but I live in Portugal
+📍 From Brazil, living in Portugal
-- 🌱I'm currently studing MySQL for Data Analysis
+🐍 Learning more about Python programming